Ep 267 | The Failed 'Assassination' of Katie Hopkins | The Glenn Beck Podcast

 And they put the headline, Katie Hopkins violates military on 29th floor.

 So then within a moment, my life went very dark indeed.
+So they turned off the water, the lights, no more food.

 They were going to

-immediately, because the government, because this was global news the government were denying that I was given a visa what like a broke-in to do a TV show no one wanted anything to do with why someone was allowed into the country to do something called media when no one was
+Like I broke in to do a TV show.
+No one wanted anything to do with why someone was allowed into the country to do something called media when

-no one wanted responsibility for this I had a visa of course I had a visa so all of a sudden we had the government We had the deputy prime minister doing morning TV saying, I don't know who this Katie Hupkin is, but she can pack her bongo bongo drums and go home.
+We had the deputy prime minister doing morning TV saying, I don't know who this Katie Hupkin is, but she can pack her bongo bongo drums and go home.
+I don't even play the bongo bongo drums.

+It was wild.
 And then I had immigration.

+My visa had been revoked.
 I was now an illegal immigrant.

-And eventually two minibus full of men came, rounded me up, put me in the back of a white van, took me to the airport and walked me onto the plane.
+And eventually two minibus full of men came, rounded me up, put me in the back of a white van, took me to the airport. and walked me onto the plane.

 I thought I would be handcuffed on the plane.

+True story.
 For the world to see.

+And I was supposed to be the bad guy.
 I'm not sure what makes me the bad guy, but because I refused to be

-intimidated, I popped back up somewhere else I wasn't supposed to be.
+intimidated, I popped back up somewhere else.
+I wasn't supposed to be.

 I popped up in Arizona and I went straight to a tattoo bar.

-And I won't get it out now because I know you're a good Christian conservative, but I went straight into a tattoo bar with my passport, which has a big deported stamp on it.
+And I won't get it out now because I know you're a good Christian conservative, but I went straight into a tattoo bar with my passport,

-And I got that deported stamp tattooed on my.
+Yeah, a big red one.
+And I got that deported stamp tattooed on my ass.

 That's so funny.
+Sounds like grass.

+Yeah.
 You can say ass.

+Can I say yes?
 Yeah, you can say ass.
+Yeah.

+That's all right.
 I'm trying to be well-behaved.

 I got it tattooed on my ass.